 |

-Unknown model number but this teledial Trav-Ler has a restored five-tube superheterodyne chassis that has been restored by replacing all wax and paper capacitors, checking tubes and resistors and peaking alignment.
+This teledial Trav-Ler has a restored five-tube superheterodyne chassis that has been restored by replacing all wax and paper capacitors, checking tubes and resistors and peaking alignment.
 The cabinet has been refinished with period correct lacquer toners and a semi-gloss finish.
 AM band only and does need a long wire antenna for reception.
 14"W x 9"H x 8"D.

 $225.00.
 (1550165)